 If you were to travel to the middle of Florida, you might come across weightlifting legend Mahailya Reeves.
 No, she’s not some 50-year-old woman who’s retired from powerlifting competitions.
 In fact, she’s probably worried about homework and tests like a normal teenager.

 That, my friends, is 355 pounds.
-Reeves lifted that insane amount of weight up off her chest with ease at a recent regional competition.
+Reeves lifted that insane amount of weight up off her chest with ease at a regional competition at just 15 years old.
 And you know what?
 It looked like she had way more in the tank.
 Imagine how many times she could put up 225 at the NFL Scouting Combine.

 And let’s talk about that that flawless form, too.
 The arch in her back is rivaled by maybe the iconic Gateway Arch in St. Louis.
 Normal humans would probably snap in half trying to contort their bodies the way Reeves does.
 And that’s before lifting a bunch of metal plates in the air.